cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 See {{export-usage}} for details about the output export_key usage.

-#### StoreUserRecord

-The StoreUserRecord function stores the tuple `(envU, pkS, skS, pkU, kU)`, where envU and pkU are obtained from the input RegistrationUpload message in a record associated with the user's account idU.
+Upon completion of this function, the client MUST send its public key `pkU`, optional identity `idU` (depending on the mode), and corresponding envelope `envU` to the server, where they are then store as a tuple `(envU, pkU, kU, pkS, skS)`.
 If `skS` and `pkS` are used for multiple users, the server can store these values separately and omit them from the user's record.

 ## Online authenticated key exchange stage {#online-phase}